tri-cods/html-css/README.md

 # Introduction to HTML and CSS

-Through this workshop, participants will be introduced to two markup languages used in web development and design: HTML and CSS.

-Learning HTML and CSS is a first step in 'getting under the hood' of the internet and can help you a) create websites from scratch, or b) better understand how website-building platforms like WordPress take the information you input to create websites.

-## Learning Goals

-- Develop a general understanding of how the Internet works
+HTML (Hypertext Markup Language) is a markup language used to create and organize the content of a website.
+CSS (Cascading Style Sheets) is language used for design and layout.
+Together, these languages form the foundation of what one needs to know to create well-organized websites that are also easy on the eyes.

+By the end of this workshop, participants will:
-- Understand the basics of HTML and CSS
+- Understand the basics of the HTML and CSS markdown languages
+- Understand the anatomy of a webpage and how the Internet works
-- Begin building a website using HTML and CSS
-- Understand how to use a basic text editor like Sublime to create webpages
+- Use HTML and CSS and a basic text editor to begin building a website
-- Gain a general understanding of the next steps needed to present your website on the Internet

 ## Tech Needs: